 \end{enumerate} \end{lemma} \begin{remark} We do not adopt the widely used $\ell_2$-sphere smoothing technique to construct the gradient estimator \citep{agarwal2010optimal,ghadimi2013stochastic,duchi2015optimal,shamir2017optimal,gao2018information}, as its second-order moment depends on $\ell_2$-norm Lipschitz continuity.
 When considering non-Euclidean structures, transforming $\ell_q$-norm Lipschitz continuity to the Euclidean norm requires using norm equivalences (see Lemma \ref{lemma.vector norm}), which introduces a large dependence on the dimension. \end{remark}

-\paragraph{Exploitation.} The exploitation strategy follows the Bandit Mirror Descent (\texttt{BMD}) (Line \ref{line:exploitation} in Algorithm \ref{alg.BMD}); the next iterate $\by_{t+1}$ is obtained by seeking the minimizer within the shrunk set $\mathcal{X}_{\alpha}$.
+\paragraph{Exploitation.} The exploitation strategy follows the Bandit Mirror Descent (\texttt{BMD}) (Line \ref{line:exploitation} in Algorithm \ref{alg.BMD}); the next iterate $\by^{t+1}$ is obtained by seeking the minimizer within the shrunk set $\mathcal{X}_{\alpha}$.
 This shrinking step ensures that the sampling procedure at iteration $t+1$ is legal, provided that the choices of $\mu$ and $\alpha$ satisfy the condition specified in Lemma \ref{lemma.relation between mu and alpha}.

 Before delving into the dynamic regret analysis, we provide a preliminary investigation of the expected dynamic regret.
 This helps identify the crucial term related to \texttt{BMD} and distinguish it from trivial terms, which is a common approach in regret analysis \citep{saha2011improved,dekel2015bandit,zhao2021bandit}.
-Let $\bv_t \triangleq (1-\alpha)\bu_t \in \mathcal{X}_{\alpha}$, $t = 1, \ldots, T$ be the scaled comparator sequence and take expectation with respect to all randomness $\bs_1, \ldots, \bs_T$.
+Let $\bv^t \triangleq (1-\alpha)\bu^t \in \mathcal{X}_{\alpha}$, $t = 1, \ldots, T$ be the scaled comparator sequence and take expectation with respect to all randomness $\bs^1, \ldots, \bs^T$.
 We decompose the expected dynamic regret of loss functions into three terms:

-Since loss functions are $G$-Lipschitz continuous with respect to $\ell_q$-norm over domain $\mathcal{X}$, then both \texttt{term (b)} and \texttt{term (c)} are trivial and can be upper bounded as follows. \begin{lemma} Suppose Assumptions \ref{assumption.bounded region} and \ref{assumption.G Lipschitz} hold.
+Since loss functions are $G$-Lipschitz continuous with respect to $\ell_q$-norm over domain $\mathcal{X}$, then both \texttt{term (b)} and \texttt{term (c)} can be upper bounded as follows. \begin{lemma} Suppose Assumptions \ref{assumption.bounded region} and \ref{assumption.G Lipschitz} hold, and let $\alpha = \mu/r$.
 It holds that

-where the constant $\upsilon_{p,q}(d) \triangleq d^{1 + 1/q - 1/p - 1/\max\{q,p\}}$. \end{lemma} \begin{proof} Due to the Lipschitz continuity and $\bx_t^{\pm} = \by_t \pm \mu \bs_t$, then for all $t = 1, \ldots, T$, we have
+where the constant $\upsilon_{p,q}(d) \triangleq d^{1/q - 1/\max\{q,p\}}$. \end{lemma} \begin{proof} Due to the Lipschitz continuity and $\bx^{t,\pm} = \by^t \pm \mu \bs^t$, then for all $t = 1, \ldots, T$, we have